 Rich Text

-A: The New Talent Mentorship Scheme is open to filmmakers from the global majority, LGBTQIA+ people, and/or those from economically disadvantaged backgrounds* who live in Scotland, are over 18 and are not in full-time education. *An economically disadvantaged background is self-defined and we expect this to include people from working class backgrounds and/or who grew up in low-income or otherwise economically disadvantaged households.
+A: If you who live in Scotland, are over 18 and are not in full-time education please read the FAQ’s below to determine if you meet the minimum requirements for the New Talent Mentorship Scheme.
+We welcome applications from is open to filmmakers from groups under-represented in the filmmaking industry, including but not restricted to the global majority, disabled, LGBTQIA+ people, and/or those from economically disadvantaged backgrounds*. *An economically disadvantaged background is self-defined and we expect this to include people from working class backgrounds and/or who grew up in low-income or otherwise economically disadvantaged households.

 A: The interviews will take place via Zoom and/or in-person.
 Successful applicants and their mentors will discuss what option works best for them.